 A: Call the Lyndhurst Service Department at (440) 473-5100 ☎.

 Hazardous Household Waste:

-The following are considered (HHW) and should not be put into regular trash.
-These items should be dropped off:
+The following are considered (HHW) and should not be put into regular rubbish.
+These items should be dropped off at the Service Department:

 - Fire extinguishers

 - Household cleaners